 The needed data are gathered several times per year by the Board of Regents.
 The time needed for collection, aggregation, and editing of the data results in a lag before reliable reporting can be accomplished.
-The baseline is AY 2023-24.

-The indicator is the sum of all baccalaureate completers at an institution within a given academic year.
+The indicator is the sum of all completers at the baccalaureate levels at an institution within a given academic year.